salu133445/Embedded2017/hw2/README.md

     * Connect with tessel modules.
     * Establish a socket connection through socket.io.
 * Monitoring
     * Detect the light level data by the ambient module (sampled every second).
-Whenever the light level is less than * ambientLightThreshold* (default is 0.025), an socket will be emitted and an alert will pop up in the client end.
+Whenever the light level is less than * ambientLightThreshold* (default is 0.025), a socket will be emitted and an alert will pop out in the client end.
     * Detect the temperature and humidty by the climate module (sampled every second).
 Emit a socket containg the data.
 Then the temperature and humidity information in the client end (shown on the right top) will be updated accordingly.
 * Listening
     *  Listen to the incoming sockets and act accordingly.